gwu-cs-advos/advos_book/doc/c01_design.md

 There is a common trade-off between *perfection and shipping*.
 An important question is what features and aspects of design don't need to be perfect?
 Where can the design be weak?
+If you don't have time to prevent all accidental complexity, try and engineer where you're OK with it sneaking in.

 Taking this consideration further, some harsh reality: "[worse](https://en.wikipedia.org/wiki/Worse_is_better) is [better](https://dreamsongs.com/WorseIsBetter.html)".
 The best technology doesn't always win.